worldbank/stata/docs/README.md

 ## Usage and contribution

-This repository contains a broad variety of STATA commands (adofiles) which are useful in data management, statistical analysis, and the production of graphics.
-In many cases, these adofiles reduce the production of routine items from a tedious programming task to a single command line – such as data import and cleaning; production of summary statistics tables; and categorical bar charts with confidence intervals.
+This repository is an effort to debug, polish, improve, and disseminate useful reusable Stata code that is developed during the course of work.
+This repository is for such useful snippets – formalized as [adofiles](https://www.stata.com/manuals13/u17.pdf) – which automate routine data management, statistical analysis, and graphing tasks such as data import and cleaning, production of summary statistics tables, and categorical bar charts with confidence intervals.

-This repository is an effort to debug, polish, improve, and disseminate this set of commands and others that are developed during the course of work.
-As byproducts of various DEC projects, the adofiles in this repository can be found in various stages of development.
-Some are barely-developed commands without even a helpfile; some are fully developed with example datasets and use instructions; some have bugs or undocumented features.
-Few have appropriate levels of code commenting.

-Please use the adofiles and/or any code they contain for WB or external projects and analysis as desired; they are shared under the [MIT License](https://opensource.org/licenses/MIT).
+Please use the adofiles and/or any code they contain as desired; they are shared under the [MIT License](https://opensource.org/licenses/MIT).
 Please contribute development of both existing code, new functionality, and documentation.
 For questions about any existing or intended functionality of any of the files, contact [Benjamin Daniels](mailto:bdaniels@worldbank.org) at [DIME Analytics](http://www.worldbank.org/en/research/dime/brief/DIME-Analytics).

-Thank you and enjoy!
+Commands still in development can be found in and submitted to the [dev](https://github.com/worldbank/stata/tree/master/dev) directory; the team will review and surface that code on this [landing page](http://worldbank.github.io/stata/) and make the files visible to [`wb_git_install`](https://github.com/worldbank/stata/tree/master/wb_git_install) after review.
+Feel free to contribute to the development of all commands.

 ## Installing Commands

 ### wb_git_install

-[`wb_git_install`](https://github.com/worldbank/stata/tree/master/wb_git_install) installs commands from the [World Bank GitHub Stata respository](https://github.com/worldbank/stata).
-Begin by installing [`wb_git_install`](https://github.com/worldbank/stata/tree/master/wb_git_install) into Stata's /ado/personal folder. `wb_git_install` will then be able to access any command in this repository's [src](https://github.com/worldbank/stata/tree/master/src) directory.
+[`wb_git_install`](https://github.com/worldbank/stata/tree/master/wb_git_install) copies code from this [World Bank GitHub Stata respository](https://github.com/worldbank/stata) into Stata.  `wb_git_install` can access any command in this repository's [src](https://github.com/worldbank/stata/tree/master/src) directory by name alone.
+Begin by installing [`wb_git_install`](https://github.com/worldbank/stata/tree/master/wb_git_install):
 ```
 net install "https://raw.githubusercontent.com/worldbank/stata/master/wb_git_install/wb_git_install.pkg"
 ```

-Commands still in development can be found in and submitted to the [dev](https://github.com/worldbank/stata/tree/master/dev) directory and will be made visible to [`wb_git_install`](https://github.com/worldbank/stata/tree/master/wb_git_install) and posted on the [landing page](http://worldbank.github.io/stata/) after review.
-Please feel free to contribute to development of all commands!
+Some corporate security policies, including the World Bank's, will not allow this functionality on company-managed machines.
+If the above command returns a security error, you will need to access the [src](https://github.com/worldbank/stata/tree/master/src) directory directly and install the commands manually into `c(sysdir_plus)` or `c(sysdir_personal)`.
+Type `sysdir` in Stata to see the location of these folders; [or access the Stata documentation for more details.](https://www.stata.com/manuals13/u17.pdf)

 ### xml_tab

 Many of the commands listed here that write to Excel spreadsheets depend on [`xml_tab`](http://fmwww.bc.edu/repec/bocode/x/xml_tab.html), which is included in the [Poverty Research Toolkit](http://econ.worldbank.org/WBSITE/EXTERNAL/EXTDEC/EXTRESEARCH/EXTPROGRAMS/EXTPOVRES/0,,contentMDK:20292195~menuPK:546578~pagePK:64168182~piPK:64168060~theSitePK:477894,00.html#xml_tab) and authored by [Zurab Sajaia](mailto:zsajaia@worldbank.org) and [Michael Lokshin](mailto:mlokshin@worldbank.org). [`xml_tab`](http://fmwww.bc.edu/repec/bocode/x/xml_tab.html) is available for installation in Stata by writing `net install dm0037.pkg`; `ssc install xml_tab, replace`; or `findit xml_tab`.

-# Data Analysis
+# Commands for Data Analysis

 ## betterBar